uvic-seng321/project-decimal-dogs-5/assignment-4.md

 ```
 Must display in calendar view: This will be a frontend feature

-### As a tutor, I want to be able to easily show which subjects I can tutor
+### As a tutor, I want to be able to easily show which subjects I can tutor.
 Must be able to create a list of subjects: Not yet\
 Must be able to update the subjects I offer:
 ```python